 How can community members of the music industry and supporters of Hip Hop culture improve the mental health of our creative ecosystem?
 In what ways can we address and eradicate the barriers to mental health care?
 How can we better identify behaviors not conducive to good mental well-being?
 In our roles of stewards and consumers of Rap and Hip Hop artist’s work, how do we support their wellness?

 What does this support look like while sustaining the financial obligations inherent to the business of making music?
 VIP audience members will include JC Hall (Hip Hop Therapy), Dr. Monique “Dr. Mo” Hedmann (Hip Hop Public Health), Ed Magee (Fender, EVP, Operations), and actor Sarunas Jackson (HBO Insecure).
 They will also offer their insights and experiences to reduce the stigmas associated with addressing mental health concerns.
-The goal of the UHHM is to give voice to breaking down the stigmas facing mental health healing and wellness in the Hip Hop community.
+The goal of the THHM is to give voice to breaking down the stigmas facing mental health healing and wellness in the Hip Hop community.

 For Media Contact: